David Douglas Duncan: Career

 Out of the Vietnam War, Duncan eventually compiled two additional books, I Protest!
 (1968) and War Without Heroes (1970).
 Here, Duncan abandoned impartiality and challenged the US government's handling of the war.

 Aside from his combat photographs, Duncan is also known for his photographs taken informally at the homes of Pablo Picasso and his second wife Jacqueline Roque, initiated in 1956 on the suggestion of fellow photographer Robert Capa.
 He published seven books of photographs of Picasso in all.
 Duncan became a close friend of Picasso and was the only person allowed to photograph many of Picasso's private paintings.
 Duncan lived in Castellaras, France, close to Mougins, where Picasso spent the last 12 years of his life.
+Peruvian painter Herman Braun-Vega created several appropriations of Duncan's photographs of Picasso, integrating them into paintings that blend references to art history.
+In Don Pablo baila un huayno (danza andina de la sierra peruana) bajo la mirada sorprendida de Matisse (Matisse, Picasso, Velázquez, Duncan), Braun-Vega transforms a Duncan photograph showing Picasso dancing in his home in France into a scene where the Spanish artist performs a huayno, a traditional collective dance from the Peruvian Andes.
+The painter exploits the resemblance between the photographed gesture and that of the huayno, where the man invites the woman to dance, to place Picasso's art on the same level as Peruvian popular culture.
+Other works incorporating Duncan's photographs include La melancolia de Don Pablo (Velázquez, Rembrandt, Ingres, Duncan) and Laborando con Don Pablo (Velázquez, Ingres, Picasso y Duncan).
+The artist acknowledges these photographic borrowings by including Duncan's name in the titles of his paintings.

 Duncan greatly assisted Nippon Kogaku (Nikon) during its early years, and in 1965 he was presented with the 200,000th Nikon F built in recognition for his use and popularization of their camera.

 In 1966 he published Yankee Nomad, a visual autobiography that collected representative photographs from throughout his career.
 In 2003 this was revised and published under the title of Photo Nomad.

 Duncan photographed both the 1968 Democratic and Republican national conventions, and published photographs from those conventions in a coffee-table book titled Self-Portrait U.S.A. in 1969.

 Duncan traveled extensively in the Middle East, having been stationed there ten years after World War II for Life.
 He later published The World of Allah in 1982.

 He turned 100 in January 2016 and died in June 2018 in Grasse, France, aged 102.